KnowledgeForwardSolutions/DbC.Net/README.md

 ### StandardExceptionFactories

-The static StandardExceptionFactories class has properties that give you access to pre-configured exception factories that are lazily created.
+The static StandardExceptionFactories class has properties that give you access to pre-configured exception factories as lazily created singletons.
 The exception factories available are:

 - ArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)